draperlaboratory/VIBES/README.md

 ## Usage

-The basic form of the command is this:
+The basic form of the command is this (possibly prefixed with a docker invocation):

     bap vibes /path/to/pre-patched/exe [PARAMS] [OPTIONS]